freeCodeCamp/guide/src/pages/java/loop-types-for-each/index.md

 ---
-title: Java Loop Types for Each
+title: Loop Types for Each
 ---
-# The Java For Each Loop
+# For Each Loop

 Also called the enhanced for loop, it is an extremely useful and simple way to iterate over each item in a collection, arrays as well as objects that implement the Iterable interface.